-There is a 60-day "grace period" following a conviction when you may still receive full benefits.
-To avoid an overpayment, it is important that you notify the VA Regional Office (VARO) immediately when you go to prison if you are receiving payments.
-If you do not notify the VA and receive overpayment, you and your family will lose all financial payments until the debt is paid.
-The VA considers it to be the veteran's responsibility and fault if this occurs because the veteran failed to notify the VA of his or her incarceration.
+There is a 60-day "grace period" following a conviction to receive full benefits.
+To avoid an overpayment, it is important that you notify the VA Regional Office in writing (VARO) immediately upon conviction if you are receiving payments.
+If you do not notify the VBA (Veterans Benefits Administration) and receive overpayment, you and your family will lose all financial payments until the debt is paid.
+The VA considers it to be the Veteran's responsibility and fault if this occurs because the Veteran failed to notify the VA of his or her incarceration.
 Attempts to obtain a waiver in these situations of overpayment are often unsuccessful.

-For example: Joe is a veteran who receives a VA pension.
+For example, Joe is a Veteran who receives a VA pension.
 He commits a crime, is convicted and incarcerated, but does not tell the VA right away and keeps getting paid for 6 months.
 After serving his sentence of 18 months, he is released and applies to the VA to have his pension reinstated.
 He will have an overpayment that must be recovered from the reinstated benefits.
-Until the overpayment is recovered, Joe will have to go without that income.
+Until the overpayment is recovered by the Veterans Benefits Administration (VBA), Joe's VA pension will be suspended until the debt is paid in full.

-APPORTIONMENT
+APPORTIONMENT -VBA

-Legally a veteran can only receive a portion of the full amount payable for his or her disability rating while incarcerated, but the remaining balance may be "apportioned to the individual's dependent family".
+Legally a Veteran can only receive a portion of the full amount payable for his or her disability rating while incarcerated, but the remaining balance may be "apportioned to the individual's dependent family".
 This means your dependant family members (spouse, children, or dependent parents) may be able to receive part of your benefits while you are incarcerated.
 VA regulations clearly specify an apportionment amount will only go to family members if they can show financial need.

-To apply for apportionment, you must send a letter to the VA Regional Office (VARO) that identifies yourself as the veteran and your spouse, children and/or parent as dependents.
+To apply for apportionment, you must send a letter to the VA Regional Office (VARO) that identifies yourself as the Veteran and your spouse, children and/or parent as dependents.
 You must clearly state that you are requesting an apportionment of your VA benefits.